 Configure the Connection to a Horizon Pod You run the Add View Pod workflow to provide the appropriate credentials for all workflow operations that the Horizon Connection Server instance performs.

 Configure the App Volumes Server Optionally run the App Volumes Configuration workflow to provide the appropriate credentials for all workflow operations that the VMware App Volumes™ Server instance performs.

 Assigning Delegated Administrators to Desktop and Application Pools The administrator runs a workflow to delegate responsibilities to delegated administrators.
 If your setup does not already contain a user group that has the permission to register and update vCenter extensions, and the permission to run workflows in vRealize Orchestrator, you must first create such a group.

 Configuration Tasks for Self-Service Workflows and Unmanaged Machines You must run some configuration workflows to enable self-service features and management of virtual machines that have not yet been added to a VMware Horizon pod.

-Best Practices for Managing Workflow Permissions You can use Orchestrator to limit which personas can see and interact with the workflows.
+Best Practices for Managing Workflow Permissions You can use vRealize Orchestrator to limit which personas can see and interact with the workflows.
 Ideally, only the administrator interacts with workflows in vRealize Orchestrator.
-Delegated administrators and end users should interact with the workflows through the vSphere Web Client or through vRealize Automation.
+Delegated administrators and end users interact with the workflows through the vSphere Web Client or through vRealize Automation.

 Set a Policy for De-Provisioning Desktop Virtual Machines With the Add Pool Policy Configuration workflow, administrators can set safeguards for delegated administrators and end users regarding de-provisioning, or recycling, desktops.
-Administrators can choose whether to actually delete the virtual machine and can choose how to manage any associated persistent disks.
+Administrators can choose whether to delete the virtual machine and can choose how to manage any associated persistent disks.